ankhiira/context-player/README.md

 # Context Player

-A smart music player that predicts song depending on the user context.
+A smart music player that predicts a song depending on the user's context.

 ## Features